How to Bend Aluminum Sheet Metal

 • High strength aluminum alloys tend to be less ductile, making them more challenging to bend or form without cracking.

-• Aluminum is naturally corrosion resistant, balance of strength, and formability, making it an ideal choice for parts exposed to harsh environmental conditions.
+• Aluminum is naturally corrosion resistant and has a balance of strength and formability, making it an ideal choice for parts exposed to harsh environmental conditions.

 • It has a high elongation percentage and good cold workability, It means it can be formed without cracking.